chriscdn/memoize-redis/README.md

 npm install @chriscdn/memoize-redis
 ```

-The package has a peer dependency on [`redis`](https://www.npmjs.com/package/redis) package v6 or greater.
+The package has a peer dependency on [`redis`](https://www.npmjs.com/package/redis) package v6 or greater, so be sure to install that as well.

 ## Basic usage